 Manual or Electrical Operation

-Manual tortilla presses are more traditional and more prominent among Mexican cooks.
-They are easy to operate and allow you to manipulate the dough to so you can achieve the exact size and shape you need.
-The leverage from the press’s arm should be more than strong enough to enable you to flatten the dough when the time comes.
+Manual tortilla presses are more traditional and would have been used over the years in Mexico.
+They are easy to operate and allow the user to adjust the dough to achieve the exact size and shape they need.
+They do require a small amount of strength, but not much.
+The leverage from the arm as you push it over is where the pressure comes from to flatten the dough.

-They usually have non-stick plates and don’t rely on a grease-proof paper layer to prevent the dough from sticking.
+They have non-stick plates and don’t rely on a grease proof paper layer to prevent the dough from sticking.

-Most electric tortilla makers have stainless-steel parts.
-This keeps them cool on the outside and makes them corrosion-resistant and durable.
-Even better, they have non-stick plates so you can lift off your tortillas without worrying about them sticking.
+Most electric tortilla makers have stainless steel housing.
+This keeps them cool on the outside and helps them to be corrosion resistant.
+It also makes them very tough and durable.
+Non-stick plates feature inside to enable the tortilla to lift off easily without sticking.

-Manual tortilla presses are most often made from heavy-duty aluminum or cast iron.
+Manual tortilla presses are most often made from heavy-duty aluminum or more traditionally, cast iron.

-While both types of metals allow you to perform the same task, cast iron is heavier, makes a smoother tortilla, and can last for a lifetime.
+While both perform the same task, cast iron is heavier, makes a smooth tortilla, and will last a lifetime.

 Aluminum presses are lightweight, durable, and easy to operate.
-They are usually silver, a color some people prefer in their kitchens.
+They are usually silver which some people prefer in the kitchen.

 Types of Tortilla Press

-We have covered three different manual presses in this article.
-Note that all manual presses require a layer of plastic or paper between the dough and the pressing plate to prevent sticking.
+There are 3-types of manual press covered in our article.
+All manual presses require a layer of plastic or paper between the dough and the pressing plate to prevent sticking.

 This is the most traditional and heavy-duty style.
-They are highly durable and effective.
+They are durable and effective.

-These are lighter-weight than cast iron but work according to the same principle.
+These are lighter weight than cast iron but work on the same principle.

-There is only one wooden tortilla press on this list because they just aren’t very common.
-Still, they are very effective and and incredibly stylish.
-Unfortunately, since they’re crafted from hardwood, they are usually the most expensive option.
+There is only one wooden tortilla press review because they are the least common.
+They are very effective and look very easy on the eye.
+Crafted from hardwood they are usually the most expensive option.